 Our class will be involved in the Scholastic Book Club this year.
 A book order will be sent home about once every two months.
 Please make sure that your child’s name is on the order form.
 Also, please pay by check and make it out to the Scholastic Book Club-not the school.
 Our online classroom code, for those graciously ordering this way is MDKKZ. :)

 Playing an ACTIVE role in your child's classroom doings will logically increase their academic success and progress!
 So, how can you be active?
 Talk to your child daily about their learning, social interactions, and goals.
 If you get the ever-popular "nothing" answer when asking about their day, please know that our website will have a detailed account of our days, at your dispense.

 It is my choice to have your children use one DURABLE PLASTIC folder to carry any work, mail, or special notes to and from school.
-This too will be taken home every night, and I will expect it to return the following day.
+This will be taken home every night, and I will expect it to return the following day.
 I will have baskets where the kiddos can responsibly turn things in as well.
 This is a great way to keep the students organized and responsible.
 Also, unless there is time-sensitive information, know that every Monday your child will bring home their graded work and school news for the previous week.